Barbara Bergmann: Gender equality

 Barbara Bergmann notes that equality of the sexes was not present throughout civilization – around there is an economic and social division of labor between men and women historically.
 Although there has been an influx of women into the labor market and men are performing a larger amount of household labor, there is still an economic division between men and women.
 Bergmann views the best and most feasible option for equality to be “high commodification” where many of the household tasks and childcare predominantly performed by women are outsourced to organizations and individuals.
 “High commodification” would include government subsidies for childcare and availability for stipends for married couples and single mothers.
 Bergmann believes that an increase in commodification alone cannot bring about equality, but there also needs to be “an end to discrimination in employment, highly competitive behavior by women, and extra resources from government for families who are raising children.”
 Bergmann has a passion for gender equality and desires to see government provisions for equitable treatment of women in the workforce.

 Death

 Barbara Bergmann died by suicide at her home in Bethesda, Maryland on 5 April 2015.
 She was a longtime member of the Hemlock Society and advocate for assisted suicide.
 She is survived by her son, David Martin Bergmann, and her daughter, Sarah Nellie Bergmann, as well as three grandchildren.
 Her husband, Fred H. Bergmann, a microbiologist at the National Institutes of Health, whom she married in 1965, died in 2011.

-The International Association for Feminist Economics reported via social media that they were "saddened to learn of the recent death of Barbara Bergmann" and urged people to honour her memory by donating to the Barbara Bergmann Fellowship Fund.
+The International Association for Feminist Economics reported via social media that they were "saddened to learn of the recent death of Barbara Bergmann" and urged people to honor her memory by donating to the Barbara Bergmann Fellowship Fund.